 Gather the scraps and repeat the process until all the dough is exhausted.
 Bake the cookies for 8-10 minutes until they start to turn light brown on the sides/bottom.
 Pull the sheets out of the oven and let the cookies cool down for 5-7 minutes on the sheet itself before transferring to a cookie rack.

 Let the cookies cool down completely before you fill them.
-Place 1 tbsp of Dulce de leche on the bottom cookies and sandwhich with the top cookies.
+Place 1 tablespoon of Dulce de leche on the bottom cookies and sandwhich with the top cookies.